Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 - Organic rank for your top 10 keywords

-- Share of organic vs. paid in your total revenue
+- Share of organic vs. paid in your total book revenue

-This baseline becomes your benchmark for evaluating everything that comes next.
+This baseline becomes your benchmark for evaluating everything that comes next — including your next book launch.

 The Metrics That Tell You the Launch Is Working

-A successful launch shows these signals progressively through the 90 days:
+A successful book launch shows these signals progressively through the 90 days:

-Days 1–30: Click-through rate above 0.3%, conversion data accumulating, first organic ranking appearances for long-tail keywords
+Days 1–30: Click-through rate above 0.3% for non-fiction or above 0.4% for genre fiction (covers matter), conversion data accumulating, first organic ranking appearances for long-tail genre terms

-Days 31–60: ACoS improving week over week, organic ranking appearing for mid-volume keywords, review count above 15
+Days 31–60: ACOS improving week over week, organic ranking appearing for mid-volume keywords (comp author names, specific subgenre terms), review count above 15

-Days 61–90: ACoS approaching target, organic traffic starting to represent a meaningful percentage of sessions, top 5 keywords ranking page 1 or 2
+Days 61–90: ACOS approaching target, organic traffic starting to represent a meaningful percentage of sessions, top 5 keywords ranking page 1 or 2 in relevant categories

-If you are six weeks in and none of these signals are moving, the problem is usually one of four things: listing conversion rate is too low, price is too high relative to competition, review velocity is insufficient, or your niche is more competitive than the research suggested.
+If you are six weeks in and none of these signals are moving, the problem is usually one of four things: your cover is not resonating in the genre, the book description is not hooking readers, your review velocity is insufficient, or your subgenre is more competitive than the research suggested.
 Each of these has a different fix — and trying to solve the wrong one wastes time and money.

 Stopping ads too early.
 The first 30 days are for data and ranking, not profit.
-Sellers who pause campaigns because the ACoS looks bad in week two are sabotaging their own launches.
+Authors who pause campaigns because the ACOS looks bad in week two are sabotaging their own launches.

 Underfunding.
-A launch with $500 in budget is not a launch.
-It is a listing with some ads.
-You need enough budget to generate statistically meaningful data in 30 days — typically at least $1,500–$3,000 for most categories, more for competitive niches.
+A book launch with $200 in budget is not a launch.
+It is a book with some ads.
+You need enough budget to generate statistically meaningful data in 30 days — typically at least $1,000–$3,000 for most genres, and more for competitive categories like thriller or romance.

 Not fixing the listing.
-If your conversion rate is 3% in a category where it should be 10%, adding budget just means faster losses.
-Find out why shoppers are clicking but not buying before you scale.
+If your conversion rate is 3% in a genre where the benchmark is 10%, adding budget just means faster losses.
+Consider A/B testing your cover or rewriting your book description before you scale.

 Ignoring keywords that do not match your assumptions.
 Sometimes your research said one thing and the market says another.
-When auto campaigns surface converting terms you did not target, that is not noise — that is opportunity.
+When auto campaigns surface converting terms you did not target (maybe a different subgenre than you expected, or a comp author you had not considered), that is not noise — that is opportunity.
 Follow the data.

-A successful Amazon launch is methodical, data-driven, and patient in the right ways while aggressive in the right places.
+A successful Amazon book launch is methodical, data-driven, and patient in the right ways while aggressive in the right places.
 The 90-day window is short.
-How you use it determines whether you have a thriving Amazon business or an expensive inventory mistake.
+How you use it determines whether you have a thriving author platform or an expensive inventory mistake in your KDP reports.

-At AZvertising, we have launched hundreds of products on Amazon and built the playbook around what actually works in competitive categories.
-If you want professional support for your next launch, let us build your launch strategy together.
+At AZvertising, we have launched hundreds of books on Amazon and built the playbook around what actually works for authors in competitive genres.
+Whether you are launching the first book in a series or breaking into a new category, let us build your launch strategy together.

 Want help applying this?